 Add the following calls to initialize the Flurry SDK by using the FlurryAgent.Builder to initialize the Flurry SDK with your project’s API key.
 We generally expect users to initialize FlurryAgent in their Application class, and pass in the Application context.
-Flurry will start a new session when the next Activity is in the foreground.
+Flurry starts a new session when the next Activity is in the foreground.

 It is safe to call the Builder more than once, provided that you use the same API key throughout the application.

 Now test run your Android app and ensure that it builds without errors.
 If everything is working properly, a session will be recorded in Flurry and should be visible on your Real Time dashboard within 30 seconds.